masbagal/musings/src/posts/20250802-excerciseplan-update.md

 # Update: AI Exercise Plan

-It's the update from a [https://notes.dimitrijagal.com/posts/20250608-excerciseplan/](previously written post).
+It's the update from [previously written post](https://notes.dimitrijagal.com/posts/20250608-excerciseplan/).

 Short report of the result: **It didn't work**.